Simobr312/lpl_project/readme.md

 ```

 The project will is using the following libraries:

 In Python
 - lark-parser: For parsing the DSL syntax.

+- uvicorn and fastapi: For serving the web interface.

 In JavaScript
 - Three.js: For 3d rendering of the simplicial complexes